dustinaleksiuk/dustinaleksiuk.github.io/_posts/2021-12-05-nested-parent-child-form-phoenix-liveview.markdown

 The LiveView `phx-change` event fires on every action or keystroke in the app.
 Often all one would do here is run the form params through the changeset function so that the validation is up to date.
 However, when the last track is removed, the album form params no longer have the `tracks:` field, so the changeset doesn't know that there are changes.

 To solve this, I added a `process_params` function that sets the `tracks:` field to an empty map.
 It is called at the top of the `change` event as well as the `save` event.
-Thanks again to [Rowland](https://row.land/) for finding this problem and submitting a fix.

 *Note:* I'm mildly uncomfortable with this part of the code because I don't like having to mess with the form params unless absolutely necessary.
 However in this situation I think it's the most elegant solution.